Reefwing-Software/Reefwing-Filter/README.md

 ## Nexgen Filter
- This library contains a collection of filter classes used in the Nexgen Magpie Drone Flight Controller.
+ This library contains a collection of filter classes and noise generators used in the Nexgen Magpie Drone Flight Controller.

  ## Simple Moving Average (SMA)